 If you read on, I'll give you tips on how to rent a motorbike or scooter in Guatapé, as well as the exact directions to find the falls.

 Tip: There is one more epic waterfall near Guatapé called Cascada El Cristalino.
 The best way to get here is to book a tour with a local guide.

 For those staying in Guatapé, you'll need to arrange your own set of wheels to get to this waterfall.

 We rented a scooter from Guatapé Motos, which was a little pricey but worth it to explore the surrounding countryside.
 Apparently, the pricing structure used to be a 10,000 pesos per hour, but this has changed a bit.
 We paid roughly 60,000 Colombian pesos for 4 hours.

 Once you've got your motorbike or scooter, you'll want to cross the bridge heading east and follow the Guatapé-San Rafael road nearly all the way to San Rafael.
 If you've got time, I highly recommend stopping by San Rafael too.
 This is another beautiful colonial town that is much less-frequently visited by tourists.

 To get to La Cazuela, make your way the small gas station just before the bridge crossing the Río Bizcocho.
 It's marked as "Tienda El Bizcocho" on Google Maps.

 From here, turn left onto the bumpy unsealed road and follow it for roughly 15 minutes.
 We were given these directions by the guys at Guatapé Motos.
-They told us that it’s a sealed road nearly all the way to the end.
+They told us that it was a sealed road nearly all the way to the end.

-This definitely isn’t the case.
-Regardless, we made it to a small school, where we parked out bike and walked the last 800 meters.
+This definitely isn't the case.
+Regardless, we made it to a small school, where we parked our bike and walked the last 800 meters.